Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

 Considering that the specific editing task is only related to the changed attributes instead of all target attributes, as an improvement of AttGAN, STGAN \citep{liu2019stgan} has selectively taken the difference between target and source attribute vectors as the input of the model.
-Furthermore, they have enhanced attribute editing by adding a selective transfer unit that can adaptively select and modifying the encoder feature to the encoder-decoder.
+Furthermore, they have enhanced attribute editing by adding a selective transfer unit that can adaptively select and modify the encoder feature to the encoder-decoder.

-{Mask-guided portraiting editing (MaskPE) \citep{gu2019mask} propose a unique way to manipulate face attributes.
+Mask-guided portraiting editing (MaskPE) \citep{gu2019mask} proposes a unique way to manipulate face attributes.
 They use a face parsing mask to guide the generation of face attributes.
-The main idea is to separately embedding five facial components (\ie, left eye, right eye, mouth, skin \& nose, and hair) into latent codes based on face parsing mask.
-Then they can modify any facial component independently.}
+The main idea is to separately embed five facial components (\ie, left eye, right eye, mouth, skin \& nose, and hair) into latent codes based on face parsing masks.
+Then they can modify any facial component independently.

-{Due to the lack of paired images during training, previous methods typically use cycle consistency to keep the non-editing attributes unchanged.
+Due to the lack of paired images during training, previous methods typically use cycle consistency to keep the non-editing attributes unchanged.
 However, even if the cycle consistency is satisfied, images may still be blurry and lose rich details from input images for that the generator tends to find a tricky way (\ie, encodes the rich details of the input image into the output image in the form of hidden signals) to satisfy the constraint of cycle consistency.
 To solve this problem, \cite{gao2021high} propose high-fidelity arbitrary face editing (HifaFace) to maintain rich details (\eg, wrinkles) of non-editing areas.
 Their work has two improvements.
-The first is that they directly feeding the high-frequency information of the input image into the end of the generator with wavelet-based skip-connection, which relieves the pressure of the generator to synthesize rich details.
-The second is that they use another high-frequency discriminator s a complement to the image-level discriminator to encourage the image to have rich details.}
+The first is that they directly feed the high-frequency information of the input image into the end of the generator with wavelet-based skip-connection, which relieves the pressure of the generator to synthesize rich details.
+The second is that they use another high-frequency discriminator as a complement to the image-level discriminator to encourage the image to have rich details.

-{Text-guided diverse image generation and manipulation GAN (TediGAN) \citep{xia2021tedigan} is a special network for multi-modal image generation and manipulation with textual descriptions.
-They mapping the image and text into a common embedding space to learn text-image matching.
-The method allowing the user to edit the appearance of different attributes interactively.}
+Text-guided diverse image generation and manipulation GAN (TediGAN) \citep{xia2021tedigan} is a special network for multi-modal image generation and manipulation with textual descriptions.
+They map the image and text into a common embedding space to learn text-image matching.
+The method allows the user to edit the appearance of different attributes interactively.